MCZbase/DataShot_DesktopApp/README.md

     "barcode","verbatimLocality","verbatimDate","verbatimCollector","verbatimCollection","verbatimNumbers","verbatimUnclassifiedText","questions"

-Allowed to change a record when: Record is in state Taxon Entered or Verbatim Entered.
+Allowed to change a record when: Record is in state OCR or Taxon Entered.

 Barcode policy: Barcode must exist and must be unique.

 Overwrite policy: Does not overwrite any existing values.
+Will not make any updates to a field if any of the verbatim fields contain data.

 Questions policy: Any value provided in questions will be appended to the existing value for questions.

-Status when complete policy:  Record is in state Verbatim Transcribed.
+Status when complete policy:  Record is in state Verbatim Entered.

-This functionality is expected to change in future versions.

 ## Transcription of (pin) label data with interpretation.